AngelGryph/MadeInHeaven_SpellPack/README.md

 ## Version History

 Version 4 - ???
+- Finally fixed the issue with Spell Matrix and area effect spells

 Version 3 - 3 October 2020
 - Fixes to make mod work with WeiDU 247